sketchware/sketchware.github.io/docs/component-timer.md

 | Timer  | Timer Component                                       | Yes      |
 | Number | Amount of time (ms) to wait before executing the task | Yes      |

-## after every
+### after every

-after every block executes the task after set amount of time.
+Execute the task after set amount of time, and repeat it every set amount of time.

 ![after every](assets/timer/after-every.png)